 .
 The Company shall dissolve and its affairs shall be wound up on the first to occur of the following events (each a “Dissolution Event”):

-(a) entry of a decree of judicial dissolution of the Company under Section 18-802 of the Act; provided that the Class A Member shall not submit an application for a decree of judicial dissolution unless and until all amounts payable under the Finance Documents (as defined in the Facility Agreement) have been indefeasibly paid in full; and
+(a) entry of a decree of judicial dissolution of the Company under Section 18-802 of the Act; provided that the Class A Member shall not submit an application for a decree of judicial dissolution or agree to a voluntary dissolution unless and until all amounts payable under the Finance Documents (as defined in the Facility Agreement) have been indefeasibly paid in full; and

 (b) December 31, 2050.